tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 A matched rule will then either point to one or more proxy `identifier` values, which correspond to proxies defined in the array from {{proxy-enumeration}}, or instructs the client to not send the matching traffic to any proxy.
-If a matching rule contains more than one `identifier` the client MUST treat the array as an ordered list, where the first `identifier` is the most preferred.
+If a matching rule contains more than one `identifier`, the client MUST treat the array as an ordered list, where the first `identifier` is the most preferred.
 Multiple proxy dictionaries can contain the same `identifier` value.
 In this case, the client can choose any of the proxies; however, the client ought to prefer using the same proxy for the consecutive requests